 Col. Bailey Returns, Takes Over Bn Reins

 Lt.
-Col. Frederick Bailey from Bufalo, New York, assumed command of is 3rd battalion this week after a brief period in the hospital.
+Col. Frederick Bailey from Buffalo, New York, assumed command of his 3rd battalion this week after a brief period in the hospital.
 He was wounded in the left shoulder by rifle bullets.